 Letter from the Chairman

-To help, SPE created a networking platform, THE CHAIN, specific to the plastics industry.
-Go to the SPE web page, www.4spe.org.
+The range of topics and skills for plastic decoration and joining are wide and diverse.
+The best way to learn is through professional organizations, such as SPE.
+Recently, SPE has expanded the opportunity to network and to seek help with specific problems by creating a networking platform, THE CHAIN, specific to the plastics industry.
+SPE also has made it easier for you to join the chain if you are not already a member of SPE.
+Go to the SPE web page: www.4spe.org.
 If you are a new visitor and would like to register as an SPE e-Member (and do not already have a username and login), you can use the New Visitor Registration to register for the site.
-SPE e-Members receive instant access to SPEs THE CHAIN – the exclusive online networking platform for the global plastics industry.
-If you are having issues with login, please call SPE at +1.203.775.0471.
+SPE e-Members receive instant access to SPE’s THE CHAIN.
+If you are having issues with login, please call SPE at 203.775.0471.

 Delphi Electronics and Safety

 TopCon and IMDA Symposium Deemed Success

 For the first time, the SPE Decorating & Assembly Division and the In-Mold Decorating Association (IMDA) partnered to create two conferences within one great event that turned out to be a huge success for both organizations.
 The SPE Decorating & Assembly Topical Conference (TopCon) and the IMDA Symposium took place June 5-7 in Franklin, Tennessee, creating a venue with both separate and combined programming and a combined Supplier Trade Fair for attendees to visit and network with the supplier exhibitors.

 “In today’s world, anytime you can partner with another organization and create a conference or tradeshow where there are similar interests and industries, it makes sense,” said Jeff Peterson, publisher of Plastics Decorating and organizer of the TopCon portion of the event.
 “Through partnering with the IMDA, we were able to add a substantial number of attendees – which generated more networking throughout the exhibit area and among all attendees.”